 likely water mains will have broken and you will lose pressure fast.

 9. Check for anything that has fallen outside.
-This includes power-lines and hazardous structures.
+This includes power-lines, power poles, walls, trees,

 10. Check neighbors and see if they are ok.
 If they are not home turn off their gas.
 The number one